 Here at Kirkton Cottage, we like to celebrate the festive season in style!
 Our guests throughout December have the cottage beautifully decorated to get everyone in the Christmas spirit while you relax in front of the lovely cosy log burner.

-Guests booking for Christmas week or Hogmanay week are treated to seasonal extras in their welcome basket to help with the celebrations, even the luxury spa toiletries take on a festive twist!
+Guests booking for Christmas week or Hogmanay week are treated to seasonal extras in their welcome basket to help with the celebrations.
 So cosy up in those fluffy robes, pour a glass of what you fancy and relax!

 Out and about there’s always loads to see and do over the festive period around the Scottish Borders.
 There are Craft and Christmas Fayres aplenty selling unique gifts for that someone special.
 The local towns with their colourful decorations and Christmas trees have a lovely selection of bespoke shops selling handmade local goods and produce, something special for everyone.
 The area has a good selection of Art Galleries with something for all tastes by local artists.